 Acupuncture is an age-old Chinese healing modality that continues to prove it's efficacy, in these modern times.
 Our licensed practitioners use tiny, sterile, disposable needles, inserted superficially into specific areas of the body, to stimulate the body's ability to heal itself.
 Most people feel sleepy or very relaxed once they are needled and we encourage you to surrender to that feeling.
 Why not use this time to allow the body and mind to rest?
 After 30-60 minutes the needles are removed.
 Most people leave feeling better and sometimes feel the positive effects for days after.
 This powerful tool for healing and health maintenance, is made more accessible through low-cost community acupuncture programs like ours.
 By sharing the space with other community members, we lower the cost and ALL benefit from the healing nexus that is generated among us.

-Each of our skilled acupuncturists have over five years in practice and experience with a wide range of health conditions.
-They are hand-picked for their knowledge, sensitivity and commitment to their craft.
+Each of our skilled acupuncturists have multiple years in practice and experience with a wide range of health conditions.
+They are hand-picked for their knowledge, sensitivity and commitment to health justice.
 They will take great care of you.

 Meet our exceptional community-partner acupuncturists ::

 Amanda Frotscher :: Selah Healing Arts :: First Sundays

 Kaysie Lingo, Lac :: Anatomy & Alchemy :: Second Sundays

 Chiara Galimberti, Lac :: Third Sundays 12-6pm + Every Sunday 3-6pm